Soest, Netherlands

-Soest ([sust]) is a municipality and a town in the central Netherlands, in the province of Utrecht.
+Soest ([sust]) is a municipality and town in the central Netherlands, in the province of Utrecht.
 It is about 6 km west of Amersfoort.

 Population centres

 The town of Soest

 The oldest documents mentioning Soest (then written as Zoys) date from 1029.
 Its oldest church (the Oude Kerk, meaning Old Church), which is still in use today, dates from the fifteenth century.
 Traces of earlier habitation are found though.
 The area of "Hees", now at the outskirts of Soest may date in to the Early Middle Ages, and prehistoric burial mounds in the Soesterduinen point to early habitation in this area.

 Agricultural activity is still visible as there is much farmland within Soest.
 The biggest area is in the center of the town, on a hill, and are called 'de Engh'.
 A small street is het Kerkpad (literally, the Church Path).
 The Soesterduinen (sand dunes), is a popular area for recreation.

 Numerous churches depict the Calvinist/Catholic tradition of Soest and the region.
-Christengemeente Soest, Wilhelmina Kerk Soest, Gereformeerde Kerk Vrijgemaakt, Emmakerk and the Evangelische Kerk Soest are the main churches.
+Wilhelmina Kerk Soest, Gereformeerde Kerk Vrijgemaakt, Emmakerk and the Evangelie Gemeente Soest (meets in church building Julianakerk) are the main churches.

-Soest Duinen, meaning Soest Dunes, a small town between Soest and Soesterberg contains acres upon acres of sand dunes named the Lange Duinen (meaning the long dunes).
+Soestduinen, meaning Soest Dunes, a small town between Soest and Soesterberg contains acres upon acres of sand dunes named the Lange Duinen (meaning the long dunes).

 Currently some 50,000 inhabitants live in Soest, consisting mainly of commuters.